-- (a) All fixed lighting shall be directed away from adjacent roads and properties. - (b) In all parts of the zone other than the Hanley Downs, any building or fence constructed or clad in metal, or material with reflective surfaces shall be painted or otherwise coated with a non-reflective finish. - (c) No activity shall result in a greater than 3.0 lux spill, horizontal and vertical, of light onto any property located outside of the Zone, measured at any point inside the boundary of the adjoining property. - In the Hanley Downs part of the Jacks Point Resort Zone, no activity on any site shall result in greater than a 3.0 lux spill (horizontal and vertical) of light onto any other site measured at any point inside the boundary of the other site, provided that this rule shall not apply where it can be demonstrated that the design of adjacent buildings adequately mitigates such effects.
+- (a) All fixed lighting shall be directed away from adjacent roads and properties. - (b) In all parts of the Jacks Point Resort Zone other than the R(HD) and R(HD-SH) Activity Areas of the Hanley Downs area and in all other resort zones, any building or fence constructed or clad in metal, or material with reflective surfaces shall be painted or otherwise coated with a non-reflective finish. - (c) No activity shall result in a greater than 3.0 lux spill, horizontal and vertical, of light onto any property located outside of the Zone, measured at any point inside the boundary of the adjoining property. - (d) In the R(HD) and R(HD-SH) Activity Areas of the -Hanley Downs part of the Jacks Point Resort Zone, no activity on any site shall result in greater than a 3.0 lux spill (horizontal and vertical) of light onto any other site measured at any point inside the boundary of the other site.